swiss-ai-center/a-guide-to-mlops/docs/part-4-monitor-and-maintain/chapter-43-deploy-and-access-the-monitoring-on-kubernetes.md

 ### Deploy the Evidently UI service

-The Evidently UI service is a separate pod that reads snapshots from a Google-Cloud-Storage-backed workspace and serves the dashboard.
-Deploy it after the model is shipping logs, because the monitoring script you will write next pushes snapshots to the same workspace.
+Fluent Bit is now shipping logs to the storage bucket.
+Next, deploy the Evidently UI service, which reads snapshots from the storage-bucket-backed workspace and serves the dashboard.
+You will also write a monitoring script that pulls those logs, generates a drift report, and pushes the snapshot to the same workspace.

 #### Create the Evidently UI image